 This Artists Workshop proposal was part of a wider scheme for the site, sitting alongside other art, making and growing studios and the diverse eco-habitat of Omved Gardens.
 The setting was perfect for our client’s work, exploring the relationship between people, nature and food.

 Our client was heavily involved in promoting a site-wide sustainability strategy for this area.
 So biophilia – the innate human instinct to connect with the beauty of nature – and regenerative design principles were a part of our design concept.
 This meant using natural, healthy materials and designing sensitively around the surrounding landscape, with the planet in mind.

 Ethical material choices and design to net-zero

 Taking Highgate Bowl as inspiration, the concept design references boulders, land art and a rammed earth feature wall.
 It makes heavy use of sustainable building materials, alongside ethical material choices, such as using only local sourced timbers and reclaimed slate.

 The project uses low embodied carbon calculations, design to net zero standards, and meets Riba 2030 targets to fight climate change.
 We helped achieve this by using high-performance insulation, passive stack ventilation, solar shading and building orientation, energy and water re-use.

 This innovative, sustainable community building provides an invaluable creative space for people who might not usually have access to such a facility.
 The use of natural materials and lush, green surroundings inspire creativity and instil wellbeing.

-The workshop is a community asset provided for people who may not have access to such facilities.
-The workshop will be home to a variety of artists and craftspeople and will accommodate a mixture of media such as woodwork, ceramics, painting and printmaking.
-The local community and wider public will be able to get involved and join workshops and hands-on courses that are hosted as part of the seasonal programme.
+It will be home to a wide variety of artists and craftspeople, accommodating a mixture of media, such as woodwork, ceramics, painting and printmaking.
+The local community and wider public will join workshops and hands-on courses as part of the seasonal programme.